 WebOps platforms – and other similar tools – have seen significant growth on G2.com in recent years.
 In just the last year (between September 17, 2019 and September 17, 2020), there were more than 600 new reviews for products within the WebOps category, surging from 1,256 total reviews to 1,867.

 WebOps vs. a Headless CMS

 WebOps platforms are often mixed up with Headless CMS software.
 While they are similar, a Headless CMS is a back-end only content management system.
-In these tools, the front-end delivery layer of a website is removed, and developers can use any front-end tool they want to present the content they’ve created.
+In these tools, using headless CMS personalization, the front-end delivery layer of a website is removed, and developers can use any front-end tool they want to present the content they’ve created.

 WebOps vs. DevOps Platforms

 DevOps Platforms are meant to bridge the gap between development teams and operations teams.
 These tools give those teams the automation capabilities needed to perform and manage continuous delivery – a development approach aimed at creating, testing, and releasing software in a quick and agile way.